 if (!passwordHasNumber) { ... }

-🧩 Review Fill-Gap and Multiple Choice Questions
+🧩 Review Questions

 1. Which RegEx pattern correctly validates a Nigerian phone number that starts with 081 and is 11 digits long?
 A) ^081\d{8}$ B) ^081\d{7}$ C) ^08\d{9}$ D) ^\d{11}$

-2. What will the following RegEx match?
+2. What does this RegEx match?

 ^[a-zA-Z]+$